MikeyMike007/Responsive-websites/README.md

 }
 ```

-This means that all elements are aligned like following:
+this means that all elements are aligned like following:

 ![](999-img/2021-08-29-17-20-46.png)

-#### Overriding `align-items:` for elements with `align-self:`
+#### overriding `align-items:` for elements with `align-self:`

-You can override this for several or one element with the `align-self:` attribute.
+you can override this for several or one element with the `align-self:` attribute.

-Example 1:
+example 1:

 ```css
 .el--1 {